UTSCCSCC01/Being-Seen/doc/sprint1/sprint1.md

 - create buttons/match themeing (2 hour)

 As a user, I should be able to log in/out in order to better secure my privacy (18 points) - Glenn & Lianting
-- Set up profile details in db (8 hours)
+- Set up profile details in db (6 hours)
 - implement stay logged in (3 hours)
 - set up logout (2 hours)
-- research login/logout (copy paste from stackoverflow) (12 hours)
+- **Spike: Research Login/Logout Process so we can do it in a secure and user-friendly manner.
+Then, implement required dependencies for developing login system.
+We also plan on using this time to install dependencies which can also be used for future features (e.g. documentation library, linting library) (7 hours)**
+- Create login front end (5 hours)
-- find a way to securly store credentials in db (5 hours)
+- **Spike: Find a way to securly store credentials in db for log in (7 hours)**

 ## Team Capacity